scientific-python/specs/core-projects/_index.md

 ## How do you add a project?

-If the Steering Committee decides to admit a new Core Project and the project agrees, then the project create registration file, file a pull request against the [scientific-python/specs](https://github.com/scientific-python/specs) repository.
+If the Steering Committee decides to admit a new Core Project and the project agrees, then the project creates a registration file and files a pull request against the [scientific-python/specs](https://github.com/scientific-python/specs) repository.

 To create your project registration file, change into the `core-projects` directory and use the `register.py` script.
 The script will ask you a few questions and then create a new file appropriately named with a basic template for you to check and complete.

-The Steering Committee should also update the gallery above.

 ## How do you remove a member?